 Currently, you can’t actually book these online.
 Instead, it’s best to just rock up and hope for the best.

-Otherwise, it’s a good idea to stay in Dauin, at either Liquid or at the Atlantis Resort, and simply visit on day trips.
+Otherwise, it’s a good idea to stay in Dauin, at either Liquid or at the Atlantis Resort, and simply visit on an Apo Island day trip.